 On my recent seven-night cruise, Carnival held $100 per person from our credit card.
 By the end of the cruise it was balanced out and the hold was lifted.

 24. Not All Stuff on the Ship is Too Expensive

-T-shirts, alcohol, perfume, handbags and hats are actually cheaper on board than you would expect and there are a lot of sales going on.
+That surprised me too, but T-shirts, alcohol, perfume, handbags and hats are actually cheaper on board and there are a lot of sales going on!
 If you are already planning to buy any of these, wait until you are on-board and see if you like anything.
 However, if you would like to purchase a phone charger or hair conditioner that you forgot at home, it will be a lot more expensive on the ship!
-So make a list of things to pack for your cruise so that you don’t forget anything and have to buy it on-board for much more!
+Make a list of things to pack for your cruise so that you don’t forget anything and have to buy it on-board for triple the price!

 25. Carnival Cruise Tips – Free Alcohol On the Carnival Cruise

 Be sure to attend the Captain’s Toast party or an Art Auction, which usually offer free champagne.
 Also, the first day there will be an alcohol tasting event to encourage you to buy alcohol on-board.
 There will be some free samples served!

 You can also get free alcohol by spending money in the casino.
 If you earn enough points in the on-board casino, the drinks sold in the casino area are free for the rest of your cruise!

 While you are doing all of the fun activities on the Promenade Deck, don’t miss the sunsets.
 Sunsets are even more beautiful when you are on the cruise ship.
 Go outside, have a drink on the pool deck, take your time to enjoy the waves and the view!